Exercises

 Test

-by checking that there are five customers in the test collection:@Test public void fetchAllCustomers() { repository.findAll() .doOnNext(System.out::println) .as(StepVerifier::create) .expectNextCount(5) .verifyComplete(); }
+findAllby checking that there are five customers in the test collection:@Test public void fetchAllCustomers() { repository.findAll() .doOnNext(System.out::println) .as(StepVerifier::create) .expectNextCount(5) .verifyComplete(); } -

 Check the other query methods by fetching the first customer by id, then searching by last name.